Counting Numbers Of N Digits That Are Monotone In C++ - C++ Programming Tutorial

 Problem Statement:

-We are required to find the total amount of numbers that fall under the monotonic category given an integer of n.
+We need to determine the total count of numbers that belong to the monotonic classification based on an integer n.

 Approach